linresearchgroup/RRCGAN_Molecules_Ehl/data/README.md

-# Add the dataset
-# When transferring to github, size limit does not allow uploading the training files.
+# When transferring to github, size limit does not allow uploading the files.
 # We splitted training and testing molecules in 5 different files.
-One needs to combine all the files into one file after downloading the repository.
+One needs to combine all the files into one after downloading the repository.